mit-rss/base_installation/README.md

 These instructions will guide you through the installation of the necessary software for this course.
 This includes:

+- VMware, a virtualization software to install an operating system without disrupting your current system
-- A unix-like operating system
+- Debian 9, a unix-like operating system
-- ROS, the robotic operating system
+- ROS, a very popular robotics toolkit
 - The Racecar simulator

 You can install this software via a prebuilt virtual machine (fast and easy), or manually (more control and more work).

 ## Prebuilt Installation

-Download and install VMware, which you can get for free [through IS&T](https://ist.mit.edu/vmware-fusion).

-The TAs will come around with flash drives containing the latest racecar virtual machine.
+The TAs will come around with flash drives containing VMware installers for Windows and MacOS as well as the latest racecar virtual machine image.

-Alternatively, you can download it from the mirror [here](http://tfh.mit.edu/racecar.ova), but it might be pretty slow, especially if everybody is using it.
+Alternatively, you can obtain VMware for free [through IS&T](https://ist.mit.edu/vmware-fusion).
+If you already have VirtualBox installed, feel free to use it instead of VMware.

-Import ```.ova``` file into VMware and then boot the machine.
+Import ```.ova``` file into VMware (or VirtualBox) and then boot the machine.
 Log in to the ```racecar``` account with password ```racecar@mit```.
 Everything is already installed!
 Skip ahead to the
 [Testing the Racecar Simulator](#testing-the-racecar-simulator) section.

+### VMware troubleshooting

+For virtualization software to work, you will need to have hardware virtualization support (Intel VT-x or AMD-V) enabled in your BIOS.

+On MacOS Catalina, you might encounter mouse issues.
+This seems to be related to the MacOS Accessibility settings, and you might find this [link](https://communities.vmware.com/thread/621508) helpful.

-## Manual Installation
+## Manual Installation (skip if you use the prebuilt image)

 ### Operating System